Shimofuri Myojo: University and formation

 Seiya went on to attend Kindai University and Soshina to Doshisha University.
 Soshina became active as an amateur comedian, appearing on and winning the 2012 All That's Manzai televised competition held by MBS TV as the youngest winner at age 19.
 He passed the audition to enter Yoshimoto Kogyo as an affiliated comedian in just the first year of university, which lead to his decision to drop out and focus on comedy.

 Soshina continued activities as a solo comedian during that time while Seiya had aspirations to become a teacher.
 Although he had achieved some success solo, Soshina sought after a comedic partner and believed Seiya was the perfect candidate.
 Soshina actively invited and attempted to convince Seiya into forming a comedy duo with him.
 Although Seiya was uncertain for a while, he ended up accepting the invitation and the two formed the unit known as Shimofuri Myojo.

 The name Shimofuri Myojo was thought up by both Seiya and Soshina, with Shimofuri by Seiya and Myojo by Soshina.
 Shimofuri (霜降り) translates literally to "marbled", as Seiya chose the word because he thinks it sounds good.
 Myojo (明星) translates literally as "bright star", chosen by Soshina.
 Initially, Soshina said Myojo was chosen because he wanted something that sounded bright, as the opposite of how his personality is (Soshina proclaims that he himself is rather gloomy and dark).
 However, it was later known that the main inspiration for the name comes from a character called Shiranui Akeno Myojo (不知火 明乃 明星) from the anime Seto no Hanayome, which Soshina was into at the time.

-The duo was officially formed in January, 2013.
+The duo was officially formed in January 2013.

 Career as a duo

-The duo won the 2017 ABC Comedy Grand Prix and became regulars on the variety show Arata Shiinami 24, which later became AI-TV produced and broadcast by Fuji TV.
+The duo won the 2017 ABC Comedy Grand Prix and became regulars on the variety show Atarashii Nami 24, which later became AI-TV produced and broadcast by Fuji TV.

 In 2018, the duo made it as a finalist and were the winners of the 2018 M-1 Grand Prix, becoming nationally recognized and appearing in numerous television shows as regulars, including being given their own program.